This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Variations to Try

-I love my chicken noodle soup simple with just a few ingredients and flavorings.
+I love my chicken noodle soup with just a few simple ingredients and flavorings.
 But here are more adventurous ways of making chicken noodle soup recipes!
 Substitute or add in to make this chicken noodle soup recipe your own.

 • Seasoning: Try adding or substituting any herbs for fresh or dry.

-• Meat: Leftover meat is always best and trying turkey, variations of chicken, or shredded ham is always great.
+• Meat: Leftover meat is always best, and tryingย turkey, variations of chicken, or shredded ham is always great.

 Close view of chicken noodle soup in a ladle.